 It was accorded charitable status in December 2014.
 Its registered charity number is 1159443.

-The Forum is based at the Centre for Research into Health & Wellbeing at the University of Bolton, but it also operates from the Gujarat Hindu Society in Preston.
+The Forum is based at the Centre for Research into Health & Wellbeing at the University of Bolton (Deane Road, Bolton).
+It also has close ties to the Gujarat Hindu Society in Preston.
 It is supported by a variety of NHS Trusts, councils, universities, voluntary groups and private enterprises.
 It has a variety of roles but is best known for organising a growing programme of Health Mela events, which enable families and individuals to get valuable professional healthcare advice in a friendly and informal environment.

 First conceived and developed in Lancashire, these health melas have spread from town to town, city to city and are now supported by a wealth of partners from the public, private and voluntary sectors.